Guglielmo Marconi (Piccirilli): Later history

+Location and design

+The Streamline Moderne-style memorial is located on the 0.23 acre (0.09 ha) Reservation 309A at the intersection of 16th and Lamont Streets NW in the Mount Pleasant neighborhood of Washington, D.C.
+It is sited in front of the Mount Pleasant Branch Public Library.
+Since the memorial is located on the north end of the reservation, and it is set at an angle, it is visible to people driving north on 16th Street NW.
+The surrounding landscape around the memorial includes bushes and turf.

 The sculpture features two bronze pieces.
-In the front is a bust of Marconi (approx. 40 x 30 x 16 in.) which sits on a rectangular Stony Creek granite base (approx. 95 x 32 x 18 in.).
-Behind the bust is the second bronze resting on another granite base (approx. 95 x 72 x 36 in.).
+In the front is a bust of Marconi (approx. 40 x 30 x 16 in.; 102 x 76 x 42 cm) which sits on a rectangular Stony Creek granite base (200 x 182 x 54; 508 x 462 x 137 cm).
+Behind the bust is the second bronze (approx. 95 x 32 x 18 in.; 241 x 183 x 91 cm) resting on another granite base.
 The second bronze is an allegorist female figure sitting on a globe with her legs stretched out behind her.
 She points her proper left arm straight in front of her while her proper right arm is raised and bent at the elbow.
 She is naked with a small piece of drapery on her lap.

-According to Piccirilli, she is "the Wave", representing "Marconi's contribution to science..."
+Inscriptions

-The base housing the Marconi bust features the inscription on the proper left side:
+The base housing the Marconi bust features the following inscriptions: